Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Impact Statement

-This work contributes to safer deployment of LLMs by introducing a principled method to detect and mitigate ``overthinking'' by accounting for potential user error.
+This work contributes to safer deployment of LLMs by introducing a principled method to detect and mitigate ``overthinking'' by accounting for potentially harmful context input to LLMs.
 Our approach additionally improves computational efficiency, making LLM inference more environmentally and economically sustainable.
-However, though our approach improves safety in the average case, it does not provide strong guarantees for specific subpopulations or worst-case prompts, potentially leaving some harmful scenarios unmitigated.
+However, though our approach improves safety in the average case, it does not provide strong guarantees for specific worst-case prompts, potentially leaving some harmful scenarios unmitigated.
 Additionally, the increased reliance on automated risk control mechanisms may give users a false sense of security, especially if deployed without proper monitoring or human oversight.